-- 1. Unable to complete the task and requires direct instruction and intervention from supervisor (Repeat task) - 2.
-Performs the task with proactive supervisor input and intervention (Repeat task) - 3.
-Performs the task competently with minimal supervisor input and intervention (clear Pass for med student) - 4.
-Performs the task competently and independently with supervision nearby if required (Intern level Pass)
+1. Unable to complete the task and requires direct instruction and intervention from supervisor 2.
+Performs the task with proactive supervisor input and intervention (Repeat task) 3.
+Performs the task competently with minimal supervisor input and intervention (Pass) 4.
+Performs the task competently and independently with supervision nearby if required (Pass)